 Urban myth?
 We think not.
 There are actually people out there who have done the impossible.
 They have LEFTOVER HALLOWEEN CANDY!
-Bizarre, we say, as we attempt to zip up our pants and hide 75 tiny wrappers at the same time.
+Bizarre, we say, as we attempt to zip up our pants and hide 75 tiny wrappers all at the same time.

 Sadly, or happily (we can’t decide which), we’ve spent the last weeks trying desperately to not to OD on those sweet nuggets of happiness—unsuccessfully, obviously.
-In fact, it was a glory day when we realized we were going to eat the little suckers anyway, so we turned the hedonism into an innovative grown up experience, replete with wine and candy pairings.
+In fact, it was a glory day when we realized we were going to eat the little suckers anyway, so we turned the hedonism into an innovative grown up experience, replete with some heavenly wine and candy pairings.

 Truth: Halloween treats are a sugary indulgence we just can’t resist.
 For some reason, candy tastes better when it comes a tiny package.
 But, if you’ve got a semblance of self control, or you’ve simply confiscated excess contraband, then you’ll love this collection of delightful recipes we’ve curated that will put those leftover treats to great use.
 In fact, they’re so good, you’ll making them again.
 Hey, did you know they sell mini-sized candy all year round?
-Ready to satisfy your sweet tooth?

 DELECTABLE RECIPES FOR LEFTOVER HALLOWEEN CANDY